Rocky (singer): 2019–2021: Solo activities and acting debut

-2022–present: Sub-unit debut and solo artist under Wonijin
+2022–2023: Jinjin & Rocky sub-unit, acting and departure from Astro

 On January 17, Rocky debuted as part of the duo Jinjin & Rocky with the EP Restore.
 On March 28, it was reported that Rocky would sing the national anthem for the opening games of the 22nd Season of the KBO League happening on April 2, 2022, at the Changwon NC Park.

 On May 16, Rocky's solo ballad song "S#1" was released as part of Astro's third full studio album — Drive to the Starry Road.
 Rocky's second OST entitled "Over That" was released for the web drama Broke Rookie Star in which he also starred as "Whee-yeon", a solo singer who joined a rising idol group called X-PIERS.
 On May 29, G-Market released a teaser for its new web series called X: SSG where Rocky played the role of "Woo-ju" together with his bandmate Jinjin, Monsta X Hyungwon, Minhyuk, Joohoney, AB6IX Daehwi, Jeon Woong, and Apink Yoon Bo-mi.
 The web series was released on G-Market's YouTube Channel on June 5, 2022.
 Rocky played the role of D'Artagnan in the Korean remake of the musical The Three Musketeers.
 The show's run started on September 16, 2022, at the Universal Art Center in Seoul.

 On August 20, Rocky won his first Best Actor award for the web series Broke Rookie Star in the international web festival Seoul Webfest 2022.
 On November 6, Rocky won his second Best Actor award for the same web series at the LA Webfest 2022, the largest film festival for web dramas in the world.
 Broke Rookie Star also won Best Web Series of All Genres award.
 According to the executive chairman of the festival organization committee, this is the first time for a Korean web series to bag the grand prize at the film festival since its launch in 2009.
 On December 30, 2022, Rocky won his third Best Actor award at the 6th Asia Web Awards 2022 for his lead role in Broke Rookie Star.

 Rocky participated in writing, composing, and choreographing his brother's band's debut song called "Wanna Be Love", which was released on February 23, 2023.

 On February 28, 2023, Fantagio confirmed that Rocky decided not to renew his contract and left both the agency and the group.
 On October 26, Rocky reportedly set up his own agency called One Fine Day Entertainment in August.
-On November 22, Rocky released his debut extended play Rockyst alongside its lead single "Lucky Rocky".